 The demand for tech job openings is expected to rise by 12% by 2024, which will lead a significant number of employees getting to be available to IT professionals hoping to get into space, as indicated by Modis’ report.

 In this highly competitive IT job market, it is essential to be aware of the technologies that are trending.
 Whether you are a new entrant or veteran IT profession in the tech area, these top trending technology jobs will guide you to plan your next profession moves.

 Now, let’s look at the top trending technology job you should watch for in 2019.

 Cybercrime is the biggest threat to every business in the world.
 Companies have recognized the importance of cybersecurity to secure their own and customers’ data.

-Hence, skills and expertise of networks, database, and encryption have become one of the most-demanded skill sets for the tech industry today.
-There is a massive shortage of potential cybersecurity professional who can fit for a niche — however, the considerable level of certifications required to specialize in this field.
+Hence, the skills and expertise of networks, databases, and encryption have become one of the most demanded skillsets for the tech industry today.
+There is a massive shortage of potential cybersecurity professionals who can fit for a niche — however, the considerable level of certifications required to specialize in this field.

 According to cybersecurity ventures report predictions, Cybercrime damages will cost the world around $6 trillion annually by 2021.
 Therefore, even if you do end up spending a few years to learn and develop your skills, you are guaranteed to get a job in this niche without trouble.

 Cybersecurity job roles range from security engineer to Chief Security Officer to ethical hacker and offer a promising career path.
 According to expert prediction, there will be a 3.5 million cybersecurity job openings by 2021 — the average salary of Cybersecurity professionals around $116,000.